Teignmouth Lido: History

-The pool was shut in 2020 due to the COVID-19 pandemic in the United Kingdom, and also in 2021 due to the installation of a heat pump to reduce greenhouse gas emissions from the pool's heating system.
+The pool did not open in 2020 due to the COVID-19 pandemic in the United Kingdom, and it remained closed during 2021 due to the installation of a heat pump to reduce greenhouse gas emissions from the pool's heating system.
 In 2022 planning permission was granted for a solar photovoltaic system to be used in conjunction with a battery energy storage system and a pergola was built for the photovoltaics.
 The total cost of the conversion was over £800,000 and funding was provided by central government.
 Project delays meant that the Lido remained closed during 2022.
+It reopened for the summer of 2023 but shut earlier than planned in late August due to a water leak which was repaired to allow for re-opening in May 2024.

+In October 2024, Teignbridge District Council approved a resolution to carry out an options appraisal for the Lido, in order to: